ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - When Institutional Logics Meet Programmable Infrastructure: Code-Mediated Settlement in Blockchain Governance. **Jiaxin Wang**.
 Preparation for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

 - Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
-Preparation for **Information Systems Frontiers (ABS 3, JCR Q1)**
+Submitted to **Information Systems Frontiers (ABS 3, JCR Q1)**

 - Information Systems Innovation for Blockchain Governance. **Jiaxin Wang**, Yifan Li.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**